 From the Mobility $\cong \rightarrow$ Hunting groups menu is possible to configure one or more hunting groups (lists) to be used in the mobility rules.
-Just create the list and with the action icon associate one or more numbers defined in the section 13.5.
+Just create the list and with the action icon associate one or more numbers defined in the section 13.5 on the facing page.
 It is possible to define an hunt priority by dragging the numbers and dropping it into the desired position.
-See figure 13.5 on the next page for reference.
+See figure 13.5 for reference.